makimo/rules-for-young-programmers/README.md

 > Once you have read them, you will find yourself reading them again and again, finding the wisdom they contain more absorbing and rewarding each time.

+## Usage

+As we believe the practice of programming is very similar to practicing piano or other classical instrument, there's too much nuance in the discipline for one to become a good programmer learning from written resources only.

+Therefore, the presence of another person in your education process is of utmost importance.
+That person can be your mentor or a senior colleague.

+These "Rules..." are meant to be discovered together, preferrably with younger programmer asking a more seasoned one on the nature of a specfific item in this list, so that they can engage in a meaningful discussion about it.

 ## I

 The most important thing is to cultivate the sense of Seeing.
 Take pains early to embrace understanding while sightreading, as reading code makes the most of the programmer's work.